-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Irwin Mitchell LLP's slavery and human trafficking statement for the financial year ending 30 April 2020.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes The Irwin Mitchell Group's slavery and human trafficking statement for the financial year ending 30 April 2021.

 During this unprecedented period, we have had to reassess our risk levels due to the Coronavirus (COVID-19) pandemic.
 We recognised that the working environment had to change substantially to protect our employees, clients and local communities.
-In particular, we increased our focus on ensuring that there is transparency within our supply chain.
-We are taking all necessary steps to prevent modern slavery and human trafficking.

-However, it should also be seen as reflective of the approach taken by the whole Irwin Mitchell Group of companies in ensuring there is transparency in the Group's supply chains, responsible procurement of new suppliers and takings steps to prevent modern slavery.
+In particular the Irwin Mitchell Group of companies have increased focus on ensuring there is transparency in the Group's supply chains, responsible procurement of new suppliers and takings steps to prevent modern slavery and human trafficking.